 Larger coin sizes may cost more than smaller ones because they require more molds and materials.
 For instance, a 4-inch challenge coin will cost about twice as much as a 2-inch coin.

 The paint used on coins also impacts the price of the coins.
 The more paint used, the higher the price.
-However, the coin’s coloration is dependent on how the custom challenge coin company placed the coin’s insignia and logo.
+However, the coin’s coloration depends on how the custom challenge coin company placed the coin’s insignia and logo.

-Buying bare challenge coins may bring the price down significantly since you eliminate the paint cost.
+Buying bare challenge coins may decrease the price significantly since you eliminate the paint cost.
 However, if this isn’t an option, one can get smaller coins that use less paint.

 Additionally, adding color to both sides of the coin will further increase this price.
 Some individuals may instead add color to only one side to highlight a specific element of the coin’s design.